robb-j/gruber/README.md

 `errorHandler` is called if a non-`HTTPError` or a 5xx `HTTPError` is thrown.
 It is called with the offending error and the request it is associated with.

+> NOTE: The `errorHandler` could do more in the future, like create it's own Response or mutate the existing response.
+> This has not been design and is left open to future development if it becomes important.

 **getResponse**